EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 RoadWatch

-• I-275 (SR 93) from I-75 to Terra Ceia River: Construction project: Crews will begin milling, resurfacing and installing pavement markings on 2.2 miles of roadway on I-275 (SR 93) from I-75 to Terra Ceia River in late August, 2025.
+• I-275 (SR 93) from I-75 to Terra Ceia River: Construction project: Crews are milling, resurfacing and installing pavement markings on 2.2 miles of roadway on I-275 (SR 93) from I-75 to Terra Ceia River.
 The project improvements include milling and resurfacing, shoulder and ramp work, overbuild for cross slope correction, guardrail and signing and pavement markings.

-• Motorists can expect on- and off-ramp closures at the intersection of US 41 and I-275 with overnight detours.
-Only one ramp will be closed at a time
+• Motorists can expect on- and off-ramp closures at the intersection of U.S. 41 and I-275 with overnight detours.
+Starting in October, one ramp at a time will close overnight for the removal and installation of new guardrails (weather permitting).
+Motorists can expect to see workers, signs and detours throughout the guardrail project.

-• Motorists may wish to use alternate routes if traveling in the area from 8 p.m. until 6 a.m.
+• Currently, motorists may wish to use alternate routes if they travel in the area from 7 p.m. until 7:30 a.m.
+After November 9, project time will change to 6 p.m. to 6 a.m.

 Project Documents